microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-01.md

 ## Notes & Guidance

-In this assignment, you'll run the Traffic Control application to make sure everything works correctly.
+In this challenge, you'll run the Traffic Control application to make sure everything works correctly.
 At this point, you'll be running the microservice application **without** any Dapr technology.
-As you work through the lab assignments, you'll add Dapr technology step-by-step.
+As you work through the lab challenges, you'll add Dapr technology step-by-step.

 ## Step 1.
 Run the VehicleRegistration service

 1. From the file explorer in VS Code, open the `Resources` folder.

-   *Throughout the assignment you'll execute *all steps* in the **same instance** of VS Code.*
+   *Throughout the challenge you'll execute *all steps* in the **same instance** of VS Code.*

 1. Open the terminal window in VS Code.